-- Understanding, evaluating and testing the Group's key controls over the admission of students and collection of tuition and boarding fees; - Checking the relevant official student records and the reconciliation of total number of enrolled students in respective academic years to the official student records registered with the relevant education authorities of the People's Republic of China; - On a sample basis, checking the existence of the students in the financial year by interviewing respective students and agreeing the relevant official student records including the student names, their personal identity card numbers and student identification numbers and academic subjects; - On a sample basis, checking the evidence of tuition and boarding fees received from students; - Performing recalculation of the amount of contract liabilities and the tuition and boarding fees recognised during the year in accordance with the terms of the applicable program or the beneficial period for the students, where applicable.
+- We understood, evaluated and tested the Group's controls over the admission of students, collection of tuition and boarding fees and the relevant revenue recognition; - We checked the relevant official student records and the reconciliation of total number of enrolled students in respective academic years to the official student records registered with the relevant education authorities of the People's Republic of China: - On a sample basis, we checked the existence of the students in the financial year by interviewing respective students and agreeing the relevant official student identify and academic records, as well as checking the evidence of tuition and boarding fees received from students; and - We performed recalculation of the amount of contract liabilities and the tuition and boarding fees recognised during the year in accordance with the terms of the applicable program or the beneficial period for the students, where applicable.

-Based on the procedures performed, we found the Group's tuition and boarding fees tested were supported by available evidence.
+Based on the procedures performed, we found the Group's tuition and boarding fees recognised were supported by the evidences we have obtained.